Personalised Decision-Making without Counterfactuals: Acknowledgments

 \subsubsection{Observational data}

 Consider now the case that our data are observational, rather than experimental.
-Suppose we can observe a ``sufficient covariate'': a covariate $L$ such that, conditional on $L$, we can assume there is no residual confounding.
+Suppose we can observe a {\em sufficient covariate\/}: a covariate $L$ such that after conditioning on $L$ there is no residual confounding.
 That is to say, the observational probability $\Pr(Y =y \mid L=l, X = x)$ can be equated with the interventional probability $\Pr(Y =y \mid L=l, X \setto x)$.
 To ensure meaningful conditioning, we further need the {\em positivity\/} condition: in the observational setting,

 We can then proceed exactly as in \secref{cov} above.